Research

 Excess input VATs cannot be refunded in China, which causes a heavy financial burden for firms.
 Using the China National Tax Survey Database (NTSD), this paper explores the relation between input VAT credit carryovers and corporate income tax avoidance behavior.
 We find that the ratio of input VAT credit carryovers (IVCCs) scaled to cash inflow is negatively associated with effective corporate income tax rates (ETRs).
 In addition, we find that the tax avoidance activities of firms can be carried out by increasing their costs deducted before tax to underreport their profits.
 Finally, to explore the causal effect of input VAT credit carryovers on corporate income tax avoidance, we investigated the impact of a recent VAT reform that allowed VAT refunds for excess input VAT credits in 18 industries in 2018 using the China Stock Market & Accounting Research Database (CSMAR).
 The results indicate that refunding excess input VAT credits could improve corporate tax compliance.

-Presentations (including scheduled): IEAS Research Workshop (Academia Sinica, Taiwan) 2022, Soochow University Seminar (Taiwan) 2022, 98th WEAI Annual Conference 2023, Soochow University Seminar (Suzhou) 2023, Hehai University Seminar 2023, University of New Mexico Seminar 2023, National Sun Yat-sen University Seminar (Taiwan) 2023, WRSA’s 63rd Annual Meeting 2024, New Mexico Tech Research Colloquium 2024, and AAG 2024 Annual Meeting.
+Presentations (including scheduled): IEAS Research Workshop (Academia Sinica, Taiwan) 2022, Soochow University Seminar (Taiwan) 2022, 98th WEAI Annual Conference 2023, Soochow University Seminar (Suzhou) 2023, Hehai University Seminar 2023, University of New Mexico Seminar 2023, National Sun Yat-sen University Seminar (Taiwan) 2023, WRSA’s 63rd Annual Meeting 2024, New Mexico Tech Research Colloquium 2024, AAG 2024 Annual Meeting, National Central University (Taiwan) 2024, Renmin University of China Seminar in 2024, Shandong University Seminar 2024, Northwest University of Political Science and Law Seminar 2024, and Northwest University Seminar 2024.

 Selected Work in Progress